mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - latest posts feature (widget)
-[x] - subscribe feature (receive emails when new posts are published) [x] - add material design cards to the blog posts in every template related
+[x] - subscribe feature (receive emails when new posts are published) [x] - add material design cards to the blog posts in every template related [x] - when you click on a user, show his image above his name in user_posts.html

-[ ] - when you click on a user ... show his image next to his name in user_posts.html [ ] - remove unnecessary files and libraries
+[ ] - remove unnecessary files and libraries
 [ ] - when new users make an account, subscribe them to the newsletter [ ] - button to view the post_detail for each post ?